sambhavsaxena/secret-shed/readme.md

 * **Why this:** Can be used to store literally anything in text format, including notes, articles, stories and more.
 * **Save every bit of content you type:** A `save as pdf` feature has been added with the latest release which allows users to save their content as PDFs.
-* **SHA-256 encrytped:** The content you post here will always be private, and will stay in encrypted form, using SHA-256 encryption algorithm.
 * **Share notes with a public link:** After you've done editing your content, you can now share it with a single click.
 A public link will be created within moments.
 * **Encrypted pdfs:** The downloaded pdf is text secured, which makes it almost impossible for the text to be copied by anyone.
 * **Clean UI:** Visit the web app once, you're gonna love it <3.